predict-idlab/tsflex/docs/pdoc_include/root_documentation.md

 *tsflex* serves three main functionalities; series processing, feature extraction and chunking:

 * The [processing](/tsflex/processing) module withholds a `SeriesPipeline` in which uni- and multivariate data processing operations can be defined.
-* The [feature extraction](/tsflex/features) module defines a `FeatureCollection` which mainly serves as a registry of defined features and allows to perform highly-customizable strided-rolling feature extraction.
+* The [feature extraction](/tsflex/features) module defines a `FeatureCollection` which mainly serves as a registry of defined features and allows performing highly-customizable strided-rolling feature extraction.
 * The [chunking](/tsflex/chunking) module withholds `chunk_data()`; a method which returns continuous data-chunks, based on passed arguments such as _min\_chunk\_dur_.
 The user can then use these data-chunks for either processing or feature extraction.

 <br>